f4exb/sdrangel/devices/readme.md

 This folder contains classes and methods that can be used by different plugins that work with a common physical device or via network.
 Thus this can be one of the following devices:

-  - BladeRF: one Rx and one Tx full duplex.
+  - BladeRF1: one Rx and one Tx full duplex.
 Plugins are:
+    - bladerf1input
+    - bladerf1output

+  - BladeRF2: 2 Rx and 2 Tx full duplex (BladeRF 2.0 micro).
+Plugins are:
-    - bladerfinput
+    - bladerf2input
-    - bladerfoutput
+    - bladerf2output

   - HackRF: one Rx and one Tx half duplex.
 Plugins are:
     - hackrfinput
     - hackrfoutput

-  - LimeSDR: 2 Rx and 2 Tx full duplex.
+  - LimeSDR: 2 Rx and 2 Tx full duplex (Lime-USB).
+1 Rx and 1 Tx full duplex (Lime-Mini).
 Plugins are
     - limesdrinput
     - limesdroutput

   - PlutoSDR: one Rx and one Tx full duplex.
 Plugins are
     - plutosdrinput
     - plutosdroutput

-  - SDRdaemon: sends or receive samples to/from device remotely through the network.
-Used on the Tx plugin only
-    - sdrdaemonsink